TehGM/Wolfringo/docs/guides/index.md

 # Introduction
 Welcome to Wolfringo library usage guide.
 If you don't know what Wolfringo is - please check [Home Page](/).

-Please check navigation on the left ⬅ for more articles.
+Please check navigation on the left ⬅ (or in menu ☰ on mobile devices) for more articles.

 ### Requirements
 Wolfringo library should work with any framework version supported by [.NET Standard 2.0](https://docs.microsoft.com/en-gb/dotnet/standard/net-standard) or greater.
 However, it is guaranteed only with .NET Core 2.0 and up and .NET 5 and up - I did not test .NET Framework, Mono, Xamarin or Unity.